 These programs are at the heart of why Volunteers of America was founded.
-Maud Booth was known as the mother of prisons for her work at the turn of the 20th century to help people who had been incarcerated make a better life for themselves once they were released.
-These programs do that very same thing for people in the Monroe County Correctional Facility.Angela Harbin, Regional Vice President of Housing Services for Volunteers of America Upstate New York
+Maud Booth was known as the "mother of prisons" for her work at the turn of the 20th century to help people who had been incarcerated make a better life for themselves once they were released.
+These programs do that very same thing to this day.Mike Dedee, Regional Vice President of Housing Services for Volunteers of America Upstate New York

 Volunteers of America provides transitional housing and support to adults leaving correctional facilities

-Volunteers of America provides reentry programs in Rochester and Binghamton that change lives.
-Our Residential Reentry Center and Community-Based Residential Programs help adults transition from incarceration and get a fresh start.
-The services we provide include: housing, specialized case management, employment assistance, and life skills training to help people develop positive, self-reliant lives.
+The services we provide include: transitional housing located at our facility in Rochester, specialized case management, employment assistance, and life skills training to help people develop positive, self-reliant lives.

 The Step by Step program offers workshops that help women regain their self-worth and make significant changes as they transition back into our communities when they are released from prison.
 The program helps women re-claim their lives and build healthy relationships with their families, friends and others who can have a positive impact in their lives.
 Step by Step is offered at the Albion State and Monroe County Correctional Facilities for more than 500 women each year.